andreamancuso/osm-static-map-generator/README.md

 ## What inspired you when writing the library?

 I came across: https://github.com/StephanGeorg/staticmaps , a brilliant library for Node.js.
-I ported it to the browser, replacing [Sharp](https://github.com/lovell/sharp) with [Jimp](https://github.com/jimp-dev/jimp).

-I then decided to port it to WASM.
+After porting it to the browser, replacing [Sharp](https://github.com/lovell/sharp) with [Jimp](https://github.com/jimp-dev/jimp), I decided to port it to WASM.

 ## What's next in the roadmap?

-- proper error handling/recovery
+- proper error handling/recovery, preferably with a retry mechanism
 - tests
 - throttling
 - multithreading support (once I figure out how to tame pthreads in emscripten)